 Laundry routines depend on a quiet assumption: clothes go in dirty and come out clean and damp, ready for drying.
 When the drum remains filled with murky water at the end of a cycle, the interruption can feel unexpectedly frustrating.
-The machine may appear stuck between stages, and it is not always obvious whether the issue is minor or a sign of a deeper mechanical problem.
+The machine may appear stuck between stages, and it is not always obvious whether the issue is minor or a sign of a deeper mechanical problem .Understanding what occurs inside a washer during the drain cycle helps clarify why this issue arises and why it can often be resolved without complicated repairs

 What the Drain System Actually Does Inside a Washer